 Daily-averaged ice motion vectors from SSM/I

-Direct comparisons between the more accurate buoy measurements and vectors derived from passive-microwave data are difficult because of time differences.
+Direct comparisons between the more accurate buoy measurements and vectors derived from passive microwave data are difficult due to time differences.
 The SMMR data are composites over two days, and the SSM/I images are composites over a 24-hour period.
 Each pixel in an image may contain information from more than one orbit, and each pixel represents the composite motion of ice within the pixel area, while buoy motion tracks the drift of a specific ice floe or patch of ice.
-With these problems in mind, Fowler compared vectors derived from passive-microwave imagery with those from buoy data.
+With these problems in mind, vectors derived from passive microwave imagery were compared with those from buoy data.

-For 85-GHz data, he found 74,381 pairs of buoy and SSM/I vectors that were less than 50 km apart.
+For 85 GHz data, there were 74,381 pairs of buoy and SSM/I vectors that were less than 50 km apart.
 The mean difference in the u component was -0.05 cm/sec with a Root Mean Square (RMS) error of 4.16 cm/sec.
 The mean difference in the v component was 0.39 cm/sec with an RMS error of 4.23 cm/sec.